Compliance

 The whistleblower does not need to fear any sanctions due to disclosure of information, as long as she / he acted in good faith.
 This shall not apply if knowingly false information is being submitted.

-Mitsubishi Power Europe, Ltd. Tax Strategy Introduction
+Mitsubishi Power EMEA, Ltd. Tax Strategy Introduction

-The principal activity of Mitsubishi Power Europe is the provision of after-sales service of power generation equipment and systems in relation to customers with conventional and gas power plants in Europe, the Middle East and Africa (EMEA) to ensure optimum reliability and operation of their plants.
+The principal activity of Mitsubishi Power EMEA is the provision of after-sales service of power generation equipment and systems in relation to customers with conventional and gas power plants in Europe, the Middle East and Africa (EMEA) to ensure optimum reliability and operation of their plants.
 The Company’s advanced technology provides industry leading levels of reliability, performance and efficiency, contributing to the continued decarbonization of energy supplies.

 Risk management and governance arrangements